Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

 After the very first dose, you can take lisinopril at any time of day.
 Try to take it at the same time every day.

+If you're taking lisinopril as a liquid, it will come with a plastic syringe or spoon to help you measure out the right dose.
 If you do not have one, ask your pharmacist for one.
-Do not use a kitchen teaspoon as it will not give the right amount of medicine.
+Do not use a kitchen teaspoon as it will not measure the right amount of medicine.

 You'll probably be prescribed a low dose of lisinopril at first so it does not make you feel dizzy.